Powertec Workbench Levergym – The BEST Complete Guide – 2024

 Extra Purchases

-The cool thing about the Levergym, is that it is pretty welcoming of just about anything you can toss at it.
+The cool thing about the Powertec Workbench Levergym, is that it is pretty welcoming of just about anything you can toss at it.
 The unit comes with an extension chain, which is great to use for various cable exercises (if you buy used and it doesn’t, hit up your local home improvement store for about a foot of chain).
 Grab some extra carabiners (I get mine typically from McMaster Carr), your favorite cable attachments, and you are ready to party.

 Most of the “hacks” require minimal hacking, maybe an extra horse stall mat or two, a cable cuff, and some chain… It is typically connecting one piece of the gym, to another, to the squat bar, to the bench, whatever it might be.
 You only have to get crazy if you start getting into some of the hacks I mention below.